Process

 3) Writing & voice

-With structure in place, I write dialogue, character barks, quest text, cutscenes, and scripts with a strong focus on voice, tone consistency, and character motivation.
+With structure in place, I write dialogue, character barks, quest text, cutscenes and scripts, with a strong focus on voice, tone consistency and character motivation.

 4) Implementation & collaboration